Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is extremely concise with two sentences.
-The first sentence states the core purpose, and the second provides the REST endpoint detail.
-Every word is relevant with no filler.
+The description is very concise with two sentences: the first states the core functionality, and the second provides the REST endpoint.
+There is no redundant information, and the important details are front-loaded.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.